Chaddesley’s Origins

 Non-members welcome (£5 fee payable) ~ Zoom connection also available

-The contact details for Chaddesley Corbett History Society from Freda Griffith 077476 18 487 fred@fredagriffith.co.uk ___________________________________________________ Lectures held in Chaddesley Corbett Village Hall (DY10 4QA) - with a Zoom option too! - see <History> page Enquiries to Freda Griffith 07747 618487 or fred@fredagriffith.co.uk Wednesday 18th September 7:30pm, at the Village Hall Alan Godfrey will lecture on ROWLAND HILL (local celebrity and founder of the Postal System) £5 on the door on the night A YouTube video will be available to members at a later date
+The contact details for Chaddesley Corbett History Society from Freda Griffith 077476 18 487 fred@fredagriffith.co.uk ___________________________________________________ Lectures held in Chaddesley Corbett Village Hall (DY10 4QA) - with a Zoom option too! - see <History> page Enquiries to Freda Griffith 07747 618487 or fred@fredagriffith.co.uk We have concluded our 2024 programme We will resume in February 2025 with a new season of lectures and visits £5 on the door on the night A YouTube video will be available to members at a later date

 Contemporary History